vincevelkey/vincevelkey.github.io/_pages/about.md

 I am a PhD Candidate in Machine Learning at the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/) at University College London, advised by Prof. [Peter Orbanz](https://www.gatsby.ucl.ac.uk/~porbanz/).

-My research focuses on mathematical foundations of Bayesian statistics and probabilistic machine learning.
-Currently, I work on de Finetti-style representation theorems for symmetric random structures, with an emphasis on finite exchangeability, and symmetries beyond exchangeability.
+My research focuses on mathematical aspects of probabilistic machine learning and Bayesian statistics.
+Currently, I am working on de Finetti-style representation theorems for symmetric random structures, with an emphasis on finite exchangeability, and symmetries beyond exchangeability.

 More broadly, I am interested in Bayesian nonparametric methods and statistical aspects of random network models.
 I also have some interests in optimal transport and causal inference.

-Previously, I completed a BA and MMath in mathematics from Cambridge specialising in pure mathematics, especially functional analysis.
+Previously, I completed a BA and MMath in mathematics from Cambridge specialising in pure mathematics, particularly functional analysis.
 I also took the interdisciplinary [Logic Year](https://msclogic.illc.uva.nl/programme/logic-year/) programme at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam, focusing on machine learning.

 Current Research
 ======
 *Exchangeability, graph limits and exponential families*

- I use tools from functional analysis and information theory to to study problems in exchangeability theory.
+ I use tools from functional analysis and information theory to study problems in exchangeability theory.
 My work makes explicit the analogy between de Finetti-style representation theorems for a broad class of symmetric random structures.
 That includes infinite exchangeable and partially exchangeable sequences, infinite exchangeable graphs and their finite exchangeable counterparts.
 Preprint in preparation.

  Teaching